Monotonicity of Fitness Landscapes and Mutation Rate Control: Evolving fitness-based mutation rate control functions

 \subsection{Monotonicity and controllability}

-Our results have confirmed that the evolved optimal mutation rates rise from zero to very high levels as fitness decreases from the maximum value $f(\top)$ to some value $f(\top)-\varepsilon$ (see supplementary Fig.~\ref{fig:all-curves}).
-We refer to the corresponding value $\varepsilon>0$ as the {\em monotonicity radius}, as it defines the neighbourhood of $\top$ in terms of fitness values in which the evolved mutation rate control function has monotonic properties.
-We find substantial variation in monotonicity radius among transcription factors (see Fig.~\ref{fig:three-curves} and supplementary Fig.~\ref{fig:all-curves})
+Our results have confirmed that the evolved optimal mutation rates rise from zero to very high levels as fitness decreases from the maximum value $f(\top)$ to some value $f(\top)-\varepsilon$ (see Fig.~\ref{fig:three-curves} and supplementary Fig.~\ref{fig:all-curves}).
+We refer to the corresponding value $\varepsilon>0$ as the \emph{monotonicity radius}, as it defines the neighbourhood of $\top$ in terms of fitness values in which the evolved mutation rate control function has monotonic properties.
+We find substantial variation in monotonicity radius among transcription factors.

-We hypothesised that the variation in the optimal mutation rate control functions relates to variation in the monotonicity of the transcription factor landscapes.
-Various measures have been proposed for the roughness of biological landscapes \cite{Lobkovsky11}.
-Here we focus on the Kendall's $\tau$ correlation, which is directly concerned with monotonicity; specifically, $\tau$ measures the proportion of mutations that, in moving closer to the optimum in sequence space, also increase in fitness.
-As shown in Figure~\ref{fig:edge-tau}, we find that $\tau$ of the landscape does indeed have a relationship with the monotonicity radius $\varepsilon$ of the evolved mutation rate control functions (Spearman's $\rho= 0.77$, $P \approx 10^{-16}$, $N=115$).
+We hypothesised that the variation in the optimal mutation rate control functions relates to variation in the monotonicity of the transcription factor landscapes (Hypothesis~\ref{h2}).
+Various measures have been proposed for the roughness of biological landscapes \citep{Lobkovsky11}.
+Here we focus on Kendall's $\tau$ correlation, which is directly concerned with monotonicity; specifically, $\tau$ measures the proportion of mutations that, in moving closer to the optimum in string space, also increase in fitness.
+As shown in Figure~\ref{fig:edge-tau}, we find that the value of $\tau$ of the landscape does indeed have a relationship with the monotonicity radius $\varepsilon$ of the evolved mutation rate control functions (Spearman's $\rho= 0.77$, $P \approx 10^{-16}$, $N=115$), supporting Hypothesis~\ref{h2}.

-Finally, we hypothesise that these related features of the transcription factor landscape and mutation rate function themselves relate to the biological evolution of this transcription factor system.
-To test this we looked at the evolutionary age of transcription factor families \cite{Weirauch11}.
-We find the suggestion of a relationship between the monotonicity of a landscape ($\tau$) and the age of the transcription factor family, implying that the more recently a transcription factor family evolved, the more monotonic is its landscape (Spearman's $\rho = 0.23$, $P = 0.061$, $N = 115$).
-We find a more substantial relationship between this evolutionary age and the monotonicity radius $\varepsilon$ (Spearman's $\rho = 0.36$, $P = 0.0032$, $N = 115$).
+Finally, we investigated whether these related features of the TF landscapes and mutation rate functions themselves relate to the biological evolution of these TF systems.
+To test this we looked at the evolutionary origins of the TF families, to which the 115 TFs tested above belonged, using an integer scale indicating key splits in the tree of eukaryotic life \citep{Weirauch11}.
+We find a significant relationship between this scale of biological evolution and the monotonicity radius $\varepsilon$ (Spearman's $\rho = 0.21$, $P = 0.021$, $N = 115$).
+This indicates that TFs in families that originated more recently (e.g. in families restricted to Deuterostomes, rather than being present across all eukaryotic life) tend to have broader regions over which the optimal mutation rate monotonically increases with distance from the binding optimum.
+This is consistent with Hypothesis~\ref{h3}, indicating that the extent to which mutation rate control may contribute to the evolution of high fitness itself evolves through the tree of life.